-Prepare a Stock Solution of EDTA
+Stock Solution of EDTA

 An EDTA (ethylenediamine tetraacetic acid) solution should be prepared ahead of time.
 EDTA will not go completely into solution until the pH is adjusted to about 8.0.
 For a 500-milliliter stock solution of 0.5 M EDTA, weigh out 93.05 grams of EDTA disodium salt (FW = 372.2).
 Then dissolve it in 400 milliliters deionized water and adjust the pH with NaOH.
 After that, top up the solution to a final volume of 500 milliliters.

-Prepare a Stock Solution of TBE
+Stock Solution of TBE

 Make a concentrated (5x) stock solution of TBE by weighing 54 g Tris base (FW = 121.14) and 27.5 g boric acid (FW = 61.83) and dissolving both in approximately 900 milliliters of deionized water.
 Then add 20 milliliters of 0.5 M EDTA (pH 8.0) and adjust the solution to a final volume of 1 liter.
 This solution can be stored at room temperature but a precipitate will form in older solutions.
 Store the buffer in glass bottles and discard if a precipitate has formed.

-Prepare a Working Solution of TBE
+Working Solution of TBE